Paul Morigi/Getty Images

 Even if they hadn't shown up uninvited to the Obama administration's first state dinner, we're starting to think the Salahis would have appeared on our radar eventually.

 Toreq and Michaele Salahi, a couple of publicity-seekers who thought rubbing elbows with the commander in chief would make an appealing plotline for The Real Housewives of D.C., ended up setting off a media firestorm about the state of security at the White House.
-(And Redskins games, but more on that later.)
+(And Redskins games, more more on that later.

 After the Salahis opted not to appear today before a House Committee on Homeland Security, committee chair Bennie Thompson says they're getting the subpoena process rolling.